IKIM-Essen/ClusterDocs/docs/slurm.md

 From the submission node, jobs (inline commands or scripts) can be submitted to worker nodes.

 Worker nodes are divided in groups called _partitions_ in Slurm terminology.
-The default partition is made up of CPU nodes.
-GPU nodes are available in a non-default partition named after the corresponding NVIDIA GPU architecture.
+The default partition is made up of general-purpose CPU nodes.

 See [Slurm quickstart][slurm-quickstart] for an introduction.